conorjkelly96/semantic-html-refactoring-marketing-agency/README.md

 ### CSS Code Refactoring

-I found the original CSS code contained duplicate blocks of formatting targeting similar blocks, and found an opportunity to reduce complexity through class commonality.
+I saw the original CSS code contained duplicate blocks of formatting, and found an opportunity to reduce complexity through class commonality.
 An example below represents the original source code:

 ```
 .benefit-lead {